PLEM Buoy Replacement

 March , 2013

-A dive team from our California Regional Office was deployed to Okinawa, Japan to assist Truston Technologies, Inc. in constructing as-built drawings of an existing PLEM (Pipeline End Manifold).
-The buoy and related piping are in 75 feet of water, approximately a half mile offshore from USMC Base Camp Courtney.
+Global completed a large multi-year project to assist with the inspection, survey and replacement of an existing PLEM (pipeline end manifold) in Okinawa, Japan.
+The buoy and related piping were located in 75 feet of water, approximately a half mile offshore from USMC Base Camp Courtney.

-Phase I of a scheduled two-phase project involved complicated logistics to deliver a deep air diving system overseas, and to provide subsurface metrology solutions for the construction of a new replacement structure on the sea floor.
+The initial part of the project involved complicated logistics to deliver a deep air diving system overseas, and to provide subsurface metrology solutions for the construction of a new replacement structure on the sea floor.
 While on site the existing steel components were carefully documented; ultrasonic thickness readings and corrosion inspection of the existing infrastructure was performed.
-The crew also inspected the existing Multi-Buoy Mooring (MBM) system; buoys, chains, and anchors.
+The crew also inspected the existing multi-buoy mooring (MBM) system, made up of buoys, chains and anchors.